wmjordan/Codist/README.md

 Similarly, you can type in the search box to filter down the titles.

+From version 7.8 on, there are buttons near the search box to limit displaying titles to specific levels.

 ## Smart Bar

   The *Smart Bar* is a context-aware tool bar that appears automatically when you select some text, or double tap the _Shift_ key on your keyboard.